-enable Change to the Privileged EXEC mode. show config profiles nvm Displays the configuration profiles contained in the non-volatile memory ( $nvm$ ). configure Change to the Configuration mode. config profile select nvm 1 Identifier of the configuration profile.
-Take note of the adjacent name of the configuration profile. save Save the settings in the non-volatile memory $(nvm)$ in the "selected" configuration profile.
+enable Change to the Privileged EXEC mode. show config profiles nvm Displays the configuration profiles contained in the non-volatile memory (nvm). configure Change to the Configuration mode. config profile select nvm 1 Identifier of the configuration profile.
+Take note of the adjacent name of the configuration profile. save Save the settings in the non-volatile memory (nvm) in the "selected" configuration profile.

-4.2.2 Saving the configuration profile in the external memory enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. config envm config-save sd Enable the function.
-When you save a configuration profile, the device saves a copy in the external memory. sd = External SD memory no config envm config-save sd Disable the function.
-The device does not save a copy in the external memory. sd = External SD memory save Save the settings in the non-volatile memory (nvm) in the "selected" configuration profile.
+4.2.2 Saving the configuration profile in the external memory enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. config envm config-save usb Enable the function.
+When you save a configuration profile, the device saves a copy in the external memory. usb = External USB memory save Save the settings in the non-volatile memory (nvm) in the "selected" configuration profile.